o11899nine/Bulk-Lyrics/README.md

 ## Release notes
 ### v1.1 (current)
 - Now using requests module to webscrape instead of selenium
+- Fixed Bug where special symbols in artist/song name caused a google query issue

 ### v1.0
 - This version has only been tested on a Windows 10 machine with the Google Chrome browser installed.